2022-23 Cornell Supplemental Essays – Prompts and Tips

 - Question B: Diversity in all forms is intrinsic to excellence in engineering.
 Engineering the best solutions to complex problems is often achieved by drawing from the diverse ingenuity of people from different backgrounds, lived experiences, and identities.
 How do you see yourself contributing to the diversity and/or the inclusion of the Cornell Engineering community?
 What is the unique voice you would bring to the Cornell Engineering community?

 Question A is, in many ways, a quintessential engineering prompt.
 It is truly as simple as identifying a problem and proposing a solution.
 However, you’ll want to follow Cornell’s guidance and focus on a problem that manifests in your local community.
 For example, this could involve something in the realm of:

 - Rethinking how cities and towns look and work

 Question B choice may be challenging to answer in a deeply meaningful way if you are not a member of an underrepresented group with respect to ethnicity, religion, gender, or sexual identity.
 If this one doesn’t “sing” to you, it’s best to stick with Question A.

 College of Human Ecology

 How has your decision to apply to the College of Human Ecology been influenced by your related experiences?
 How will your choice of major impact your goals and plans for the future?

-The direction of your essay will, of course, be guided by your choice of major within the College of Human Ecology.
-The end result will look substantively different for a Fashion Design and Management major versus a Nutritional Sciences applicant.
-Regardless of your area of study, the prompt seeks to get the heart of why you interested in your particular field and where you see your education/career moving forward.
-Speak honestly about your goals for the future and how your major will help you achieve them.
+The direction of your essay will be guided by your choice of major within the College of Human Ecology.
+For example, the content will look substantively different for a Fashion Design and Management major versus a Nutritional Sciences applicant.
+Regardless of your area of study, the prompt seeks to get the heart of why you’re interested in your particular field and where you see your education/career moving forward.
+In summary, speak honestly about your goals for the future and how your major will help you achieve them.

 School of Industrial and Labor Relations